MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 # Statecharts

+Statecharts are a comfortable form to describe behavior, based on the internal state of a component.
+Statecharts have originally been invented and described in [Harel'87] and were given a sound semantical basis.
+They extend automata theory in various forms, including hierarchy, actions, etc. Statecharts are the foundational behavior description during which for modelling standards, such as UML and SysML.

+Dependent on the application domain, several forms of Statecharts are needed, for example to accommodate stimuli in form of method calls, incoming values (signals) or only preconditions that trigger certain forms of actions.

-This project offers a set of language components to define Statechart Languages:
+This MontiCore project offers a set of language components to define Statechart Languages:

 - [SCBasis](SCBasis.mc4),
 - [SCStateHierarchy](SCStateHierarchy.mc4),
 - [SCStateInvariants](SCStateInvariants.mc4),